On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Appendix

-First, let us provide lemmas which are useful to prove both Theorems \ref{CI} and \ref{convergence}.
-Lemma \ref{lemmacvg2} partially proves Theorem \ref{CI}.
+First, let us provide lemmas which are useful to prove both Proposition \ref{CI} and Theorem \ref{convergence}.
+Lemma \ref{lemmacvg2} partially proves Proposition \ref{CI}.
 Indeed, according to this Lemma, when $(\beta^{(r)})_{r \in \N}$ is a sequence of $\R^p$ satisfying assumptions \ref{assm1} then the following asymptotic result holds

-\begin{lemm} Let $(\beta^{(r)})_{r \in \N}$ be a sequence of $\R^p$ satisfying the conditions {\bf 1)} and {\bf 2)} of Assumption \ref{assm1}, let us assume that $s^0$ is identifiable with respect to the $L_1$ norm and let us set $u_r=\|\beta^{(r)}\|_1$ then
+\begin{lemm} Let $(\beta^{(r)})_{r \in \N}$ be a sequence of $\R^p$ satisfying the conditions {\bf 1)} and {\bf 2)} of Assumption \ref{assm1}, let us assume that $s^0$ is identifiable with respect to the $\ell_1$ norm and let us set $u_r=\|\beta^{(r)}\|_1$ then

 \end{lemm} {\bf Proof:} Because $\widehat{\beta}^{\rm L}(\varepsilon,r)$ is the LASSO estimator as defined in (\ref{LASSOpen}) then the following inequality occurs

 Since $Y-X\beta^{(r)}=\varepsilon$ one may deduce the following inequalities